 So, I really can’t think of a better time to advocate for perhaps the most essential element of children’s learning: PLAY!

+As teachers, you know the importance of play in early childhood.
 Play is crucial to brain development as well as the health and well-being of early learners.
 It fosters physical, emotional, social, and cognitive skills while cultivating creativity and inspiring imagination.

 It reduces stress.
 It combats childhood obesity.
 It improves self-confidence and self-esteem.
 It expands students’ vocabularies.
 It naturally reinforces academic skills.
 And the list goes on!

 Why, then, has play become an afterthought in so many academic settings today?

 Early learning classrooms, sadly, are becoming all work and no play.
 The pressures of high-stakes testing have trickled down to kindergarten and even pre-kindergarten classrooms, resulting in a notable decline in unstructured playtime.
 Many teachers report that their strict schedules and crowded curriculums simply don’t allow for it.
 In addition, young learners are playing more and more in virtual worlds than in their real one.